-Sleepwalking, also referred to as somnambulism, is a kind of parasomnia (abnormal event during sleep) in which a person walks.
-Though common in children, it can occur in adult who have various disorders including sleep deprivation.
-In sleep walking, the walker is usually still in deep sleep.
+Sleepwalking also referred to as somnambulism, is a kind of parasomnia (sleep disorder that causes abnormal events while sleeping) in which a person walks.
+It is common for children.
+Even though it is common for children, it can occur in adults also who have various disorders including sleep deprivation.
+In sleepwalking, the walker is usually still in deep sleep.
 It is therefore difficult to wake them up; they may not even be able to remember the incident.

 In the US, it is estimated that up to 15% of the population has sleepwalked at one point.
 Contrary to popular opinion, sleepwaking is not necessarily associated with madness or any psychological problem.
 It can be an independent condition.